gearedformusic/no.258/README.md

 Character
 -------------------

-Pokemon Number 258, Mudkip
+This is Pokemon Number 258, Mudkip.
 If you downloaded this ghost you probably already know who this is, but this is Mudkip, a Water-Type starter Pokemon for Generation 3 of the Pokemon video games.

 -------------------